askmike/gekko/docs/strategies/tulip_indicators.md

 ### linreg

 The Linear Regression is a smoothing functions that works by preforming linear least squares regression over a moving window.
-It then uses the linear model to predict the value for the current bar
+It then uses the linear model to predict the value for the current bar.

 Required parameters: